DjangoGirls/tutorial/en/python_introduction/README.md

     $ python3 python_intro.py
     Hi Sonja!

 Now, what do you think will happen if you write another name in there?
-(Not Ola or Sonja) Give it a try and see if you're right.
+(Not Ola or Sonja.)
+Give it a try and see if you're right.
 It should print out this:

     Hi anonymous!

 This is awesome, right?
 This way you don't have to repeat yourself every time you want to change the name of the person the function is supposed to greet.
-And that's exactly why we need functions - you never want to repeat your code!
+And that's exactly why we need functions – you never want to repeat your code!

-Let's do something smarter -- there are more names than two, and writing a condition for each would be hard, right?
+Let's do something smarter – there are more names than two, and writing a condition for each would be hard, right?

 ```python
 def hi(name):